 7. Organize your travel guide

 Whether you borrow it from the library or buy it by yourself, a travel guide is never wrong.
-I personally like The Marco Polo travel guide for short trips very much and on longer journeys I mostly take the Lonely Planet.
-If you know how to read in german I can highly recommend you the „Gebrauchsanweisungen “ for a specific country ,which are gorgeous books from different authors.
+I personally like The Marco Polo Travel Guide for short trips very much and on longer journeys I mostly take a Lonely Planet.
+If you know how to read in german I can highly recommend you the „Gebrauchsanweisungen “ for a specific country, which are gorgeous books from different authors.
 They talk about their journey in a country, the history behind monuments or the culture and they give you insider tips for every trip.